Playground Injury in Philadelphia

-- Check for sharp points or edges in equipment.
+- Check for sharp points or edges in the equipment.

-- Look out for tripping hazards, like exposed concrete footings, tree stumps, and rocks.
+- Look for tripping hazards, like exposed concrete footings, tree stumps, and rocks.

-- Make sure elevated surfaces, like platforms and ramps, have guardrails to prevent falls.
+- Ensure elevated surfaces, like platforms and ramps, have guardrails to prevent falls.

 - Check playgrounds regularly to be sure that equipment and surfacing are in good condition.